EdDuran/HA-pyscript/README.md

 ```
 pyscript: !include pyscript/config.yaml
 ```
-- And to see Script logging, you'll also need to a this to your configuration.yaml
+- And to see Script logging, you'll also need to add a this to your configuration.yaml
 ```
 logger:
   default: info
 ```
 - Finally, restart Home Assistant to load PyScript

-### (2) Download hml_lights.py
+## (2) Download hml_lights.py

 Download **hml_lights.py** to the **scripts** folder you just created.
-You can do this with [github](https://github.com/EdDuran/HA-pscript-hml-lights) or from a HA Terminal
+You can do this with [github](https://github.com/EdDuran/HA-pyscript-hml-lights) or from a HA Terminal
 ```
 cd /tmp
 wget https://github.com/EdDuran/HA-pyscript-hml-lights/archive/refs/heads/main.zip